m-soro/Project_3/README.md

 ### Acknowledgements

-- The Amazing instructors at Per Scholas: Tishana, Manara and Kasper.
+- The amazing instructors at Per Scholas: Tishana, Manara and Kasper.
 - All the help that Manara provided.
 - YouTube